-Please complete the form below.
+Please complete the form below or call us at 512-522-7748.
 We’ll respond to your inquiry shortly.
 Thanks for your interest!

 We occasionally sell blemished, fully-warrantied pits for a small discount but try really hard to avoid those mistakes.